graphhopper/graphhopper-navigation-example/README.md

 7. you will see a gray circle for your current location.
 Tap on screen to set the destination
 8. Now a button "Start Route" will appear.
 Click it and the navigation panel will appear

+## Legacy

+To find the old example that uses the old GraphHopper SDK have a look [here](https://github.com/graphhopper/graphhopper-navigation-example-legacy).

 ## License

 This code was forked from Maplibre.
 It stands under the [same license as the Maplibre SDK](https://github.com/maplibre/maplibre-navigation-android#license), i.e. MIT License.